gchq/CyberChef-server/README.md

 ## API overview
 > For full documentation of the API, you can find the swagger page hosted at the root url.
 See [Installing](#Installing) to run the application and browse the docs.

-Currently the server just has one endpoint: `/bake`.
+The most important endpoint is `/bake`.
 This endpoint accepts a POST request with the following body:

 |Parameter|Type|Description|
 |---|---|---|